 An unfurnished campus apartment is provided, with heat, basic cable, Internet, local phone service, kitchen, and a reserved parking space.
 The faculty resident receives a full meal plan, and families receive $500 a semester for use in the dining halls.
 Certain pets are allowed in accordance with the pet policy.

-The FIRs will report directly to the director of residential and campus life.
+The FIRs will report directly to the dean of students.

 - Strong commitment to faculty-student interaction both in and outside the traditional classroom